-Our E-Safety Policy has been based on the e-Safety Policy developed and discussed at a Derby City ICT Network meeting.
-The e-Safety Policy relates to other policies including those for Information Communication Technology (ICT), bullying and child protection.
+Our Online safety Policy has been based on the online safety Policy developed and discussed at a Derby City ICT Network meeting.
+The online safety Policy relates to other policies including those for Information Communication Technology (ICT), bullying and child protection.